Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Budget-Aware Sequential Brick Assembly

-\textbf{Formulation.} Similar to the reference by~\citet{bbb}, a new brick has to be connected to one or (possibly) more bricks of previously assembled bricks.
-It implies that the position of the next brick can be determined as a relative distance from a certain brick directly connected to the next brick.
-We denote this indicator brick as a \emph{pivot brick}.
-Eventually, after choosing the pivot brick, we determine a relative position from the pivot brick so we can place the new brick on the position determined.
-To choose pivot brick and relative position effectively, we must consider physical constraints and scores for every possible brick position.
-As the number of bricks increases, determining the pivot brick and the relative position becomes challenging because of exponentially increasing successive brick positions and complex physical constraints.
-Consequently, previous methods struggle to generate fine structures, and they tend to use a smaller number of bricks.
-Furthermore, while the recent work~\citep{combinatorialgen,dgmlg,bbb} only focuses on sequential assembly with \twobyfour~bricks, we tackle \twobyfour~and \twobytwo~bricks with a more efficient framework.
-The summary of each approach is shown in~\Tabref{tab:comparisons}.
+\paragraph{Formulation.} Similar to the previous work~\citep{bbb}, a new brick is connected to one or (possibly) more bricks of previously assembled bricks.
+It implies that the position of the next brick can be determined as a relative displacement from a certain brick directly connected to the next brick. we denote this indicator brick as a \emph{pivot brick}.
+After choosing the pivot brick, we finally determine a relative position to assemble from the pivot brick.
+Ultimately, the goal of this work is to predict a sequence of brick placements from scratch or from an incomplete brick structure.
+In particular, in an inference stage, our model does not utilize any guidance for final brick structures.

+\paragraph{Objectives.} Our sequential brick assembly aims at assembling LEGO bricks to 3D structures that resemble the 3D structures used in the training of our proposed model.
+As described above, we do not provide any guidance for final target structures in an inference stage and construct 3D structures from scratch or from incomplete brick structures.
+Note that a scenario of building 3D structures from scratch is called a \emph{generation task} and a scenario of building 3D structures from incomplete brick structures is called a \emph{completion task}.
+Moreover, we consider a budget-free or budget-aware scenario in sequential brick assembly.

-\textbf{Constraints.} We should take into account three physical constraints in the brick assembly problem: (i) bricks should not overlap each other (\textsc{no-overlap}); (ii) all bricks of the current structure should be connected to each other, and no isolated bricks exist (\textsc{no-isolation}); (iii) a new brick must be directly attached to the upper or lower position of other bricks (\textsc{vertical assemble}).
-However, validating such constraints is not trivial.
-To overcome these difficulties, as presented in~\Tabref{tab:comparisons}, \citet{combinatorialgen} sample a subset of available next brick positions, \citet{dgmlg} mask out invalid positions by validating all possible positions, and \citet{bbb} train an auxiliary network that is trained to validate positions.
+\paragraph{Constraints.} Inspired by the standard LEGO bricks, we take into account three constraints in the brick assembly problem: (i) bricks should not overlap with each other (\textsc{no-overlap}); (ii) all bricks of the current structure should be connected to each other so that the current structure is represented as one connected structure (\textsc{no-isolation}); (iii) a new brick must be directly attached to the upper or lower position of other bricks (\textsc{vertical-assemble}).

+\paragraph{Budgets.} Suppose that a brick budget is predefined, where a budget indicates the number of assemblable bricks for each brick type.
+For example, if we are given four \twobyfour~and two \twobytwo~LEGO bricks as a brick budget, we can only assemble those six bricks in total.
+On the other hand, if we are given an infinite budget, our framework can choose any brick type without restriction.